Jewish Studies Minor

 The Jewish Studies minor introduces students to the full range of the Jewish experience.
 Focusing on the breadth and depth of Jewish civilization, the minor illuminates the history, literature, values and religion of Judaism from its inception in Biblical times to today.
 Moreover, the Jewish Studies program places Judaism and Jewish civilization within its broader world context and examines its interaction with surrounding societies from antiquity to today.

-This interdisciplinary minor draws on the resources of six different departments and is designed for students who want to deepen their knowledge of Jewish history, literature and religion in an organized, directed manner.
+This interdisciplinary minor draws on the resources of many departments across the curriculum, and is designed for students who want to deepen their knowledge of Jewish history, literature and religion in an organized, directed manner.
 Such knowledge may also lead to a fuller understanding of the inception and development of Christianity and Islam.

 Students in the program may gain additional opportunities, such as study abroad, departmental internships and work within the greater Jewish community.
 Finally, Jewish Studies students have gone on to pursue careers in journalism, education, fundraising, social work, counseling, Jewish organizational work and community leadership.